robs-tests/user-test-repo/README.md

 # user-test-repo

 Example setup for easy onboarding for users in an org with predefined processes.
+Read more information [here](https://devopsjournal.io/blog/2022/03/12/GitHub-config-as-code).

 # Process 1: Create users / teams / repos from a yaml file